binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

     }

     http.createServer(app).listen(app.get('port'), function(){
+       logger.info(
-       logger.info("Express server listening on port " + app.get('port') + ' in ' + process.env.NODE_ENV + ' mode');
+          "Express server listening on port " + app.get('port') + ' in '
+          + process.env.NODE_ENV + ' mode'
+       );
     });

-You can also optionally log JSON metadata.
+* You can also optionally log JSON metadata
-You can provide an optional callback to do any work required, which will be called once all transports have logged the specified message.
+* You can provide an optional callback to do any work required, which will be called once all transports have logged the specified message.

 Here are some examples of how you can use the logger.
 The `logger.log(level` can be replaced with `logger.<level>(` where level is any of the levels defined in the default.js configuration file above:

-{title="Anywhere you need logging", linenos=on, lang=JavaScript}
+{title="Anywhere you need logging", linenos=off, lang=JavaScript}
     logger.log('info', 'test message %s', 'my string');
     logger.log('info', 'test message %d', 123);
     logger.log('info', 'test message %j', {aPropertyName: 'Some message details'}, {});
+    logger.log(

-    logger.log('info', 'test message %s, %s', 'first', 'second', {aPropertyName: 'Some message details'});
+       'info', 'test message %s, %s', 'first', 'second', {aPropertyName: 'Some message details'}
+    );
+    logger.log(

-    logger.log('info', 'test message', 'first', 'second', {aPropertyName: 'Some message details'});
+       'info', 'test message', 'first', 'second', {aPropertyName: 'Some message details'}
+    );
+    logger.log(

-    logger.log('info', 'test message %s, %s', 'first', 'second', {aPropertyName: 'Some message details'}, function(){});
+       'info', 'test message %s, %s', 'first', 'second', {aPropertyName: 'Some message details'}, function(){}
+    );
+    logger.log(

-    logger.log('info', 'test message', 'first', 'second', {aPropertyName: 'Some message details'}, logger.emailLoggerFailure);
+       'info', 'test message', 'first', 'second',
+       {aPropertyName: 'Some message details'}, logger.emailLoggerFailure
+    );

 Also consider hiding cross cutting concerns like logging using Aspect Oriented Programing (AOP)